JacobCallahan/content-host-d/README.md

  * KILL - If this is not passed, then the container will be kept alive and goferd running.
  * ORG - Name of the Organization to use.
  * SATHOST(Required) - Hostname of the Satellite (not url).
+ * LOCAL - IP Address of the Satellite Server when we are not able to retrieve the correct info via DNS.

 Note
 ----